typescene/typescene.github.io/docs/ref/UIListController.md

 boolean
 ```
 {:.declarationspec}
-Set to true to enable selection (focus movement) using up/down arrow keys, defaults to true.
+Set to true to enable selection (focus movement) using up/down arrow keys.